n8willis/opentype-shaping-documents/opentype-shaping-devanagari.md

 #### 3.5 rkrf ####

-The `rkrf` feature replaces "_consonant_,Halant,Ra" sequences with the "Rakaar"-ligature form of the consonant glyph.
+The `rkrf` feature replaces "_Consonant_,Halant,Ra" sequences with the "Rakaar"-ligature form of the consonant glyph.

 #### 3.6 pref ####